 Have you ever thought about why we fall in love?
 Maybe you’ve wondered how exactly we fall in love?
 Do you think that love is just a feeling, or is there a science behind love?
+Is it possible for two people to manifest the same thing?
 Love is an amazing thing and most of us will fall in love throughout our lives.

 When we try and manifest love, which can be done using The Law of Attraction, it can be easier when we know exactly what we are trying to manifest.
 Love can feel different for each individual, however, there is some science behind it.
 I am going to discuss the science of love and some facts about love today, which you may be able to relate to.